story645/matplotlib/doc/users/interactive.rst

 GUIs + Jupyter
 ~~~~~~~~~~~~~~

-You can also use one of the non-ipympl GUI backends in a Jupyter Notebook.
+You can also use one of the non-``ipympl`` GUI backends in a Jupyter Notebook.
 If you are running your Jupyter kernel locally, the GUI window will spawn on
 your desktop adjacent to your web browser.
 If you run your notebook on a remote server,
 the kernel will try to open the GUI window on the remote computer.
 Unless you have